Types of Subdivision

 First parcel out is defined as: A single lot or parcel created from a previously un-subdivided quarter section.

-According to the Agriculture section of the MDP 2010, a first parcel out subdivision may be supported if the following criteria are met to the satisfaction of the Municipal District:
+According to the Agriculture section of the MDP 2010, a first parcel out subdivision may be supported if the following criteria are met to the satisfaction of the County:

 - The parcel is as small as possible while encompassing the structures, shelterbelts, well and septic fields necessary to the use, but not less than 2 acres in size and where possible, not larger than 20.99 acres.